jimmo/ncss-embedded/chapters/13-lab-exercises.md

     By doing this, we can make the robot make small corrections at first, and make larger and larger corrections if it comes to a sharp corner.

-    * You can use the skeleton provided above to implement this.
+    * You can use the skeleton provided in the notes in chapter 7 to implement this.

 3. **More Closed Loop Control**: We can also change the implementations for going straight and turning that we used in the previous lab to use closed loop control.
 This will allow our code to be far more portable than before.
     1. Using the compass sensor on the micro:bit, make a program that travels straight, adjusting the left and right motor powers whenever the heading changes.